ibm-cloud-architecture/eda-tech-academy/docs/lab3/index.md

 ## Deploy

-The deployment will configure topics in event streams, deploy the three apps, MQ broker and Kafka Connect cluster with the MQ source connector.
+The deployment will configure topics in event streams using a naming convention to avoid conflicts between students, deploy the three apps, deploy MQ broker and Kafka Connect cluster with the MQ source connector configured.

 ![](../images/mq-es-demo.png)

-*Event Gateway, schema registry, and Cloud Object Storage sink connector are not used*
+*Event Gateway, schema registry, and Cloud Object Storage sink connector are not used in this lab*

 1. Start the deployment